derkoe/website/content/blog/beating-c-with-java.md

 ## The "standard" approach

-The inital version I came up with used the obvious way in Java - reading the file using a `BufferedReader`:
+The initial version I came up with used the obvious way in Java - reading the file using a `BufferedReader`:

 ```java
 InputStream in = Files.newInputStream(Paths.get(fileName));